Oil drops on rising virus cases, increasing Libyan output

 Still, investors increased their net long positions in U.S. crude futures and options during the week through Oct.
 20, the U.S. Commodity Futures Trading Commision said on Friday.

-Reporting by Bozorgmehr Sharafedin in London, additional reporting by Aaron Sheldrick in Tokyo; editing by David Evans
+Reporting by Bozorgmehr Sharafedin in London, additional reporting by Aaron Sheldrick in Tokyo; editing by David Evans, Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.